scylladb/scylla-monitoring/docs/source/upgrade/upgrade-guide-from-monitoring-3.x-to-monitoring-4.y.rst

 Backup
 ^^^^^^

-A copy of the Prometheus external directory should be made first and used as the data directory for the new monitoring stack.
-The new monitoring stack uses newer versions of Prometheus and keeping a backup would enable you to rollback to a previous version of Prometheus.
+We suggest making a copy of Prometheus's external directory to use as the data directory for the new version of Monitoring Stack.
+The new version of Monitoring Stack uses the new version of Prometheus.
+If you keep a backup of Prometheus's external directory, you can roll back to the previous Prometheus version.

 Kill all containers
 ^^^^^^^^^^^^^^^^^^^